locnnil/workshop/docs/how-to/git-workshop.rst

-So using :command:`git worktree` reduces the effort on sync, stash and pull, while |project_markup| allows you to hot-swap an entire OS or another complex dependency by going from one directory to another.
+So using :command:`git worktree` reduces the effort on sync, stash and pull, while |ws_markup| allows you to hot-swap an entire OS or another complex dependency by going from one directory to another.